elvisimprsntr/siriproxy-redeye/README.md

 Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.

 Support for multiple RedEye units is thanks in part to some of the very talented folks at [Stackoverflow] (http://stackoverflow.com) and for helping me improve my code.
-Admittedly, I still have a lot more to learn and improve upon.
+Admittedly, I still have a lot more to learn and improve upon as this is my first SiriProxy plugin from scratch.